San José State University

 where h is Planck's constant divided by 2π.

-Although for the Uncertainty Principle ithe uncertainty of a variable is properly represented by its standard deviation there are other measures of uncertainty, such as a variable's range, that can be used to illustrate the Uncertainty Principle although the lower limit on the product may be some multiple of ½h rather than ½h itself.
+Although properly for the Uncertainty Principle the uncertainty of a variable is represented only by its standard deviation there are other measures of uncertainty, such as a variable's range, that can be used to illustrate it.
+In such illustrations however the lower limit on the product may be some multiple of ½h rather than ½h itself.

 Assume that light of wavelength λ is passing through a slit of width a.
 By the de Broglie relation the momentum p of a photon in this light is